433. Restrictions On Disclosure Of Information Obtained Under Compulsory Powers

 (b) to the disclosure of information that is or has been available to the public from another source.

-(4) A person who discloses information in contravention of this section commits a contravention of the Companies Regulations, unless —
+(4) A person who discloses information in contravention of this section commits a contravention of these Regulations, unless–

 (a) he did not know, and had no reason to suspect, that the information had been disclosed under section 432 (power of authorised person to require documents, information and explanations), or

 (b) he took all reasonable steps and exercised all due diligence to avoid the commission of the contravention.